Food safety specialist is not the only way to keep food safety under control. Let’s compare traditional, paper-based solutions and a digital HACCP...

 A foodborne illness, otherwise known as food poisoning, is any illness resulting from the consumption of food contaminated with bacteria, viruses, parasites or chemical substances.
+Shortly, a foodborne illness is a disease that is transmitted to people by food.
 The food itself can be contaminated at any stage, from the production, transportation and storage, right through to cooking in your own home.
 With a broad range of symptoms, it can be easy to confuse a foodborne illness with other illnesses.
 Still, with serious side effects and potential hospitalization or even death, it is vital that you pay attention to any symptoms you feel in order to dispose of the contaminated food.
 Here are some of the more common symptoms of a foodborne illness.

-The most common cause of food poisoning is bacteria.
-Some common and dangerous bacterias are E. coli, Listeria and Salmonella.
-Salmonella is extremely well known and for good reason, with approximately 268,300 deaths recorded worldwide in 2015 alone.
+The biggest cause of foodborne illness is bacteria.
+Some common and dangerous types are E. coli, Listeria and Salmonella.
+Salmonella which is the primary cause of foodborne illness is extremely well known and for good reason, with approximately 268,300 deaths recorded worldwide in 2015 alone.

 A foodborne illness outbreak occurs when two or more people get an illness from the same contaminated food or drink.
 Some outbreaks are small scale, so they can be easily monitored and eradicated.
 However, large outbreaks can easily spiral out of control when contaminated products are on the market and sold to thousands of consumers across the world.
 Over the past decade, serious foodborne illness outbreaks have occurred on every continent.
 In general, the most vulnerable people to food poisoning are adults aged 65 and older, children younger than five years of age, people with weakened immune systems, and pregnant women.